Rchristiani/es6-easy-wins/talk.md

 var character = new Warrior();
 character.attack(enemy);
 ```
 Here we use a function and the `this` keyword to apply properties to it.
 However by default inside this function the `this` keyword will be bound to the `window` object.
-In order to get to be bound to our `Warrior` we need to use the `new` keyword when we create it.
-In this case we are instantiating a new object.
+In order to get it be bound to our `Warrior` we need to use the `new` keyword when we create it.
+In this case we are instantiating a new copy of this object.

-If you want to use our Warrior as the base object to create more from, we have to use the `prototype` property.
+If you want to use our `Warrior` as the base object to create more objects from, we have to use the `prototype` property.

 ```
 var Fighter = function() {